 Verifying Coverage Benefits

-It is also recommended that you have a copy of the United Healthcare health insurance booklet available to verify coverage benefits and exclusions.
+It is also recommended that you have a copy of the Aetna health insurance booklet available to verify coverage benefits and exclusions.
 You can access an electronic version at www.insuranceforstudents.com and save it to your desktop or mobile device or print it for reference.